Professor (Director - Digital Technology Center, ADC Endowed Chair in Wireless Telecommunications, McKnight Presidential Endowed Chair)

 B.S., EE, 1981, National Technical University of Athens, Athens, Greece

-University of Minnesota McKnight Presidential Chair in ECE (2016)
+University of Minnesota McKnight Presidential Chair in ECE (2016-present)

-Eight journal publications received Best Paper Awards from the IEEE Signal Processing and Communications Societies; and six conference publications received Best Student Paper Awards (1990-2015)
+Nine journal publications received Best Paper Awards from the IEEE Signal Processing and Communications Societies; and nine conference publications received Best Student Paper Awards, 1990-2020

-H-index=123; top 20 in Engineering and Computer Science worldwide
+H-index=144; top 17 in Engineering and Computer Science worldwide

 My general interests span the areas of communications, networking and signal processing, estimation and detection theory, time-series analysis, and system identification.
 Areas of past research have included (poly)spectral analysis, wavelets, cyclostationary, and non-Gaussian signal processing with applications to sensor arrays and image processing.
 Current research focuses on complex-field and network coding, cooperative wireless communications, cognitive radios, cross-layer designs, mobile ad hoc networks, and wireless sensor networks.